arabellas-craft/arabellas-craft.github.io/_posts/2025-12-28-sigil-making.md

 Sigils combine [belief-as-tool](/chaos-magic-belief-as-tool) with [gnosis](/gnosis-techniques-chaos-magic) to create change.
 The technique is simple enough to start immediately but deep enough that experienced practitioners still rely on it.

 Master this before moving to more complex work.
-Sigils teach you the fundamental rhythm of chaos magic: intention, altered state, release.S
+Sigils teach you the fundamental rhythm of chaos magic: intention, altered state, release.